liamegan/fxhash-starter/README.md

 $ npm start
 ```

 Once set up, your new project will contain a start script and a build script for developing and compiling your project for production.
+The basic setup will load a loacl webserver at http://localhost:1234

+You don't even need to clone or download this repository first, unless you want to branch it.

 ## Available templates